Headlines!

-Overall, the EP received mixed reception from critics, who were undecided about the new direction for the group but agreed on the need for more consistency.
-Headlines! debuted in the UK at number three and number ten in Ireland, becoming their highest charting album to date and following the success of "Missing You".
+Upon its release, the EP received mixed reception from critics, who were undecided about the new direction for the group but agreed on the need for more consistency.
+Commercially, Headlines! debuted in the UK at number three and number ten in Ireland, becoming their highest-charting album to date and following the success of "Missing You".
 The second single, "Higher", was released on 28 October 2010 after it was remixed featuring American rapper Flo Rida.
-The EP was re-issued on 8 November 2010 to include the tracks "Deeper", "Lose Control" and "Here Standing", which all tracks previously appeared on Wordshaker.
+The EP was re-issued on the 8th of November, 2010, to include the tracks "Deeper", "Lose Control" and "Here Standing", which all tracks previously appeared on Wordshaker.